kaifmohamad923/Letsdefend-Writeups/SOC170/README.md

 ## Conclusion

 This investigation confirmed an attempted Local File Inclusion (LFI) attack targeting the web server `172.16.17.13`.
-The attacker attempted to access the sensitive Linux `/etc/passwd` file using directory traversal techniques through the URL request.
+The attacker attempted to access the sensitive Linux `/etc/passwd` file using directory traversal techniques through a crafted URL request.
 The server responded with an HTTP 500 error, indicating the attack failed and no sensitive data was exposed.
 The incident was classified as a True Positive and documented successfully during the SOC investigation process.